swouber/swouber/README.md

 # SWOUBER
-Swouber is a free open source programming language based on python it acts like assembly and pythom combined it also supports pip and other python package managers
+Swouber is a free open source programming language based on python it acts like assembly and python combined it also supports pip and other python package managers

 ---